ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 1.2.1 (2020-28-30)
 * (sbormann) If STATE in Dialog contains (valid) HTML-Code, it is now rendered as HTML and - if state is not readonly - a HTML-Editor is shown.
 * (sbormann) Added option to disable zoom-effect on mouse-over (for HTML-Widgets the zoom-effect may be disturbing).
-* (sbormann) Remote is only shown, if one of the remote datapoints are defined.
+* (sbormann) Remote is only shown, if one of the remote data points are defined.
-* (sbormann) Added polyfil for older browsers for Array.from in shuffle.js.
+* (sbormann) Added polyfill for older browsers for Array.from in shuffle.js.

 ### 1.2.0 (2020-28-29)
 * (sbormann) Introducing different tile sizes, they can be configured in options for active and inactive state.